 For the most part, these integrations work seamlessly, but sometimes issues can occur which cause unintended results or unexpected error messages.

 Issues with third party services often occur when the service is attempting a task for which the API key does not have permission, or when API key two factor authentication (2FA) is preventing access entirely.

-If your third party service is not working as expected, you should review your API keys and their settings via the Profile Icon -> Settings -> API page of account management.
+If your third party service is not working as expected, you should review your API keys and their settings via the Profile Icon -> Security -> API page of account management.

 You would need to make sure that the API key being used has all of the settings and permissions that your service requires, and that any two factor authentication is not preventing access.